From Britain’s first smart home to the dark history of the ‘Drowning Pond’: These are the best country parks and estates in the UK

 Queen Elizabeth Country Park/ Credit: Tim Heaton via Geograph

-A sensational slice of the South Downs National Park, the Queen Elizabeth encompasses no fewer than 809 hectares of downland and woodland.
-There are chalkland butterflies aplenty, skylarks singing above, a range of trails for cyclists and ramblers, including an interactive story walk specially for children, along with an adventure play park, assault course and brand-new restaurant. hants.gov.uk/thingstodo/countryparks/
+A sensational slice of the South Downs National Park, the Queen Elizabeth Country Park encompasses no fewer than 809 hectares of downland and woodland.
+There are chalkland butterflies aplenty, skylarks singing above, a range of trails for cyclists and ramblers, including an interactive story walk specially for children, along with an adventure play park, assault course and brand-new restaurant.

 Pembrey Country Park, Pembrey, Carmarthenshire

-Pembrey Country Park in Carmarthenshire/Credit: Getty
+Pembrey Country Park, Pembrey, Carmarthenshire/Credit: Getty

 For a bit of an adventure, make for this 200-hectare park to try out the dry ski-slope, toboggan ride, crazy golf, pitch-and-putt, horseriding, adventure play area and train rides.
-There’s also a visitor centre, cafés and calming nature trails, along with an eight-mile-long Blue Flag sandy beach. pembreycountrypark.wales
+There’s also a visitor centre, cafés and calming nature trails, along with an eight-mile-long Blue Flag sandy beach.

-Abbey Gardens, Bury St Edmonds, Suffolk
+Abbey Gardens, Bury St Edmunds, Suffolk

 Mugdock Country Park, Mugdock, Stirling

-With 240 hectares encompassing a wide range of habitats, you’ll share Mugdock with roe deer, pine martens, sparrowhawks and a wealth of other wildlife.
+With 240 hectares encompassing a wide range of habitats, you’ll share Mugdock Country Park with roe deer, pine martens, sparrowhawks and a wealth of other wildlife.
 Roam the woods, heaths, moorland and wetland on the extensive network of footpaths (mostly wheelchair- and mobility scooter-friendly).
 Take a journey through time, too.
 The park boasts a Stone Age site, Bronze Age farm, medieval castle, Neo-Gothic mansion, Victorian gardens and a gun site from the Second World War.
 There’s also a visitor centre, restaurant, tearoom and two children’s play areas.
-And all just 10 miles from the centre of Glasgow. mugdock-country-park.org.uk
+And all just 10 miles from the centre of Glasgow.

 Crombie Country Park, near Dundee, Angus

-Crombie Country Park, Angus/Credit: Alamy
+Crombie Country Park

 Have a go at Geocaching or walk one of the trails crossing this 80-hectare woodland surrounding Crombie Loch.
 Red squirrels and woodpeckers galore!